 Once your motion sensor lights are installed, they’re pretty low-maintenance.
 However, they aren’t completely “set it and forget it.”
 A little bit of upkeep now and then ensures they work reliably, keeping your property well-lit and secure.
 Most of the time, a quick fix is all you need to get them back in top shape.
 But it’s also important to know when a problem is more than a simple adjustment and requires a professional’s touch.
 Taking care of your lights properly will help them last longer and perform better, giving you peace of mind.

-Simple Cleaning and Sensitivity Adjustments
+Quick Tips for Cleaning and Sensitivity

 Over time, things like dust, pollen, cobwebs, and grime can build up on the sensor, blocking its view and causing it to either miss motion or trigger constantly.
 A simple fix is to gently wipe the sensor with a soft, clean cloth every few months.
 Many performance issues disappear with this one easy step.